Health Professions Admissions

 The UT Southwestern School of Health Professions (SSHP) welcomes applications from all interested individuals.
 Each year, approximately 150 students enroll in our programs.
 Admission is competitive, and by law, 90 percent of applicants admitted are required to be Texas residents.

-If you are browsing and researching career options, we invite you to consider the diverse offering of programs here at UT Southwestern School of Health Professions.
+If you are researching career options, we invite you to consider the diverse offering of programs here at UT Southwestern School of Health Professions:

-- Take a closer look at a career option by registering for a specific program’s information session.
-These sessions are scheduled throughout the year and will give you the opportunity to learn about the program, meet faculty members, get answers to your questions, and find out how to apply.
+- Take a closer look at a career option by registering for a campus tour.
+Tours are scheduled throughout the year and will give you the opportunity to learn about the school.

-- Access the UT Southwestern Admissions Office to get general information involving admissions, tuition, the registrar, student financial aid, student activities, and alumni affairs.
+- Visit the Admissions Office for general information involving admissions, tuition, the registrar, student financial aid, student activities, and alumni affairs.

 - Download the 2010-2013 SSHP Catalog.
 This publication is revised periodically and provides administrative, student, and program information.
 It does not always reflect the up-to-the-minute changes or developments that take place within programs or at SSHP.

 If you have decided to apply, we are glad you’re considering UT Southwestern School of Health Professions.
 Application processes, costs, timelines, and deadlines differ for programs within the School of Health Professions.